Narita International Airport 成田国際空港

 Japan's global gateway offers an array of goods, food and free cultural events

 Narita International Airport (NRT) is where most visitors get their first taste of Japan.
 It's a modern, convenient, and well laid-out airport with plenty to see and do.
-Its two terminals offer shops, restaurants, relaxing waiting areas, observation decks, and activities to keep you entertained.
+Its two main terminals offer shops, restaurants, relaxing waiting areas, observation decks, and activities to keep you entertained.

 - The observation decks, where you can relax and watch the planes come in

 - Kabuki Gate, which offers a taste of traditional Japanese culture

 Given that it's Tokyo's main international hub, there are a number of ways to get to and from Narita Airport.

 The most common way to access Narita is by catching Japan Railway's Narita Express (NEX), which make stops at a number of major stations including Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Tokyo.
 A one-way trip takes around an hour.

 If you're traveling by local train you can catch the JR Sobu Line (Rapid Service) from Tokyo Station.
 Keisei operates several lines-Skyliner, Morningliner, and Eveningliner, which all connect to the Yamanote line.

 There are also a number of alternatives including privately run limousine bus services that typically depart from Tokyo Station or larger hotels.

 The shops at NRT offer goods for travelers as well as snacks, souvenirs, and other fun stuff.
 There are electronics stores, bookstores, Japanese craft stores, anime- and manga-themed shops, and convenience stores.